ytdl-org/youtube-dl/README.md

 # INSTALLATION

+OS X users can install **youtube-dl** with [Homebrew](http://brew.sh/).

+    brew install youtube-dl

+You can also use pip:

+    sudo pip install youtube-dl

 To install it right away for all UNIX users (Linux, OS X, etc.), type:

     sudo curl https://yt-dl.org/latest/youtube-dl -o /usr/local/bin/youtube-dl